 No matter what your music preference is, there is a summer music festival out there for you.
-Some festivals will cater to your every musical need, from country to hip-hop and alternative to classic rock, while others focus on a particular genre, or even feature a lineup curated by one artist.
-Below, you’ll see our top picks for music festivals if you’re looking for an all-around great experience.
+Some festivals will cater to your every musical need, from country to hip-hop and alternative to classic rock.
+In contrast, others focus on a particular genre or even feature a lineup curated by one artist.
+Below, you’ll see our top picks for music festivals if you want an all-around great experience.

 Summer music festivals kick off in early May, which means the time is right to be a little too close to some strangers who love the same music you do.

 Whether you want to attend as many sets in one weekend as you can squeeze in or relax in a field with your closest friends while waiting for the headliners, there’s a scene out there for you.
 We’ve highlighted our favorite music festivals from around the world below.

 - 1. Summerfest

 - 8. Glastonbury